Norwegian Blue Forests Network (NBFN) - Top Ten Trends from 2022

 I hold a bachelor’s degree from the University of California, Berkeley and an MSc from Oxford University in Nature, Society, and Environmental Policy.
 Upon completing my master’s degree in 2017, I moved to Norway and began working with marine litter policy for a small non-profit organization.
 This experience sparked my interest in Nordic coastal ecosystems, particularly kelp forests and seagrasses.

 In 2020, I began working as an independent consultant for the Norwegian Blue Forests Network (NBFN) to contribute to a report that identifies Norwegian priority areas and funding sources for domestic and international blue forests initiatives.
-I currently work as a UNEP Research Associate at GRID-Arendal for the GEF / UNEP Blue Forests Project, where I contribute to the preparation of various written and design outputs.
+I currently work as an Associate Expert within the Marine Environment Programme, where I support multiple projects associated with the protection and management of coastal ecosystems.
+I work to translate complex science and policy information into concise messages for diverse audiences through various communications products like videos, reports, webinars, and online media.